 The research areas in this table do not represent the entire NCI research portfolio.
 Moreover, funding for research areas often overlap, and therefore the total for all research areas does not add to the total NCI budget.
-For example, a basic cancer research project may be relevant to cervical, uterine, and ovarian cancers, and relevant amounts would be included in the amounts for all three areas of cancer research.
+For example, funding for a clinical trial on breast cancer would be included in both the Breast Cancer and the Clinical Trials lines in the table below.
+Similarly, a basic cancer research project may be relevant to cervical, uterine, and ovarian cancers, and relevant amounts would be included in the amounts for all three areas of cancer research.

-Note: The figures in this table were created using NCI's coding methodology.
+These figures were created using NCI's coding methodology.
 More information about this methodology, as well as the research projects associated with these and other disease area categories, are available on the NCI Funded Research Portfolio website.

-FY 2015 funds available to the NCI totaled $4.952 billion, reflecting an increase of .09 percent, or $20 million from the previous fiscal year.
-Under the NCI RPG funding policy for FY 2015, non-competing grants were awarded at 100 percent of the committed level.
-For more information on NCI's grant funding policy, visit the NCI Division of Extramural Affairs website.
+The FY 2020 funds available to the NCI totaled $6.4 billion (includes $195 million in CURES Act funding), reflecting an increase of 9.2 percent, or $524 million from the previous fiscal year.
+Under the NCI RPG funding policy for FY 2020, non-competing grants were awarded with a 3 percent reduction from the committed level.
+For more information on NCI's grant funding policy, visit the NCI Division of Extramural Activities website.